e-tidemo/new-years-quiz/README.md

    ![Lighthouse testing for thank you-page](documentation/support-images/thank-you-page-lighthouse-test.png)

    - ## Credits
+   - ### Media
+     The image for the website's background is the only image and it was found here: (https://www.pexels.com/sv-se/)

    - ### Code Used
    - I used the following page to learn how to make the meta tag that refreshes he thank you-page after 15 seconds: [Meta refresh tag](https://www.w3schools.com/tags/att_meta_http_equiv.asp)